-Status: DHCS has been performing this outreach since late 2014.
+Status: DHCS continues population-specific outreach, which began in late 2014.
 DHCS has worked extensively with the Network of Ethnic Physician Organizations and is looking for more opportunities to work with that group.
 In addition, DHCS worked with New America Media to host an ethnic media roundtable in each CCI county, and the roundtables have reached a number of ethnic media outlets including those serving the Chinese, Korean, Pilipino, Vietnamese, and Spanish-speaking communities, among others.
 In addition, outreach coordinators are delivering presentations in low-income housing complexes, in senior centers, and to CBOs that serve beneficiaries.
 Further, the outreach team has developed materials for Meals on Wheels programs, is working with unions, public authorities, and local counties to engage IHSS beneficiaries and caregivers, and is engaging in other targeted outreach on a daily basis.